daffl/jquery.dform/readme.md

 ## Subscribers

-While type generators are being used to generate a base element for the given type, subscribers attach to certain attributes in the options object.
-When traversing the object, all subscribers registered for the current key will be executed on the current element.
+While type generators are being used to generate a base element for the given type, subscribers attach to certain attributes in the dForm object.
+When traversing the object, all subscribers registered for that key will be executed on the current element.

 ### Core subscribers